‘World’s Sexiest Nurse’ Lauren Drain Drips Sweat In Sexy Workout Pics

 Lauren Drain just sent Instagram into a meltdown after posting a sexy workout picture, and fans are loving it.
-The blonde beauty, who has been called the “world’s sexiest nurse” has been open about her love of fitness, and her latest post displays that passion once more.
+The blonde beauty, who has been called the “world’s sexiest nurse,” has been open about her love of fitness, and her latest post displays that passion once more.

 Though Lauren had always loved sports, she said that due to her demanding job as a cardiac nurse, she felt that she slipped behind on gym sessions and stopped working out.
 It was only after she realized that she rarely saw athletes in the hospital that she decided she needed to do better in terms of her health.

 Since her fitness journey, she has become a social media sensation, and now even runs her own personal training program.
-Her pictures, such as a recent shot where she rocked daisy dukes, routinely earn tens of thousands of likes.
+Her pictures, such as a recent shot where she rocked Daisy Dukes, routinely earn tens of thousands of likes.

 In her latest picture, Lauren is sure to display the results of her training in a tiny black sports bra and pair of undies.
 The sports bra looks almost more like a bikini top, with a triangle cut and thin spaghetti straps.